Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇫🇷 France vs 🇪🇸 Spain: e-money licensing compared

-France and Spain take recognisably different routes to e-money authorisation.
+France and Spain are commonly considered side by side for e-money authorisation.
 In France the route is the Etablissement de monnaie electronique. overseen by ACPR (part of the Banque de France).
 Not the AMF, which handles markets and crypto.; in Spain it is the Entidad de Dinero Electronico (EDE), authorised under Ley 21/2011, de 26 de julio, de dinero electronico, and Real Decreto 778/2012 (as amended by Real Decreto 736/2019).
 Spain recognises 'entidades de dinero electronico hibridas' (hybrid EMIs) and an exemption/light regime under art.
 14 of Real Decreto-ley 19/2018 for small-scale e-money issuers below activity thresholds, analogous to a 'small EMI' tier. under Banco de Espana (Bank of Spain).
-The two regimes differ on 8 of 10 tracked decision dimensions, including local substance and application cost.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇫🇷 France partly open